UNStats/website/site/content/posts/sdg-monitoring-data-from-civil-society.md

 point of contact.

 What did we ask them to do?
-We sent them spreadsheets with the SDG indicators relevant to their field of work, with the gaps marked, and we asked them: 1) if they had data to fill the gaps, 2) if they could suggest other organizations that may have data, and 3) if they could suggest data that could be used as a proxy for the officially required indicators.
+We sent them spreadsheets with the SDG indicators relevant to their field of work, with the gaps marked, and we asked them whether
+they:

+1. had data to fill the gaps,
+2. could suggest other organizations that may have data, and
+3. could suggest data that could be used as a proxy for the officially required indicators.

 In this stage of the process, we had frequent contact, by e-mail, telephone and face-to-face.
 In general, the organizations were pleased to be consulted, and